 We hovered between eight and ten players for the first few weeks as various people tried out and dropped out, and then following a very positive article and a call to arms in the local press, we quickly reached twenty.
 Click on the image to the left.

-At the time of writing (October 2013), we really have come a very long way.
+We really have come a very long way since those early days.
 We've lost a few good friends but gained many more, including our new conductor Chris Morgan.
-We currently have 55 players in our ranks, and we regularly see upwards of 45 at our rehearsals.
-Happily, three of our players from "Day One" still play with us: Mark Bramwell (clarinet), Helen Sandle-Baker (clarinet), and Karen Hodges (violin).
+At the time of writing (February 2015), we currently have around 50 regular players in our ranks, and we regularly see upwards of 45 at our rehearsals.
+The link with the past is as yet unbroken - one of our players from "Day One" still plays with us - clarinettist Mark Bramwell.

 Although Colin left us in July 2013, we are, and forever will be, indebted to him as the wonderful person whose dream started it all.